 “Deep puncture wound,” the paramedic muttered, a woman with a no-nonsense ponytail and steady hands.
 “Missed anything vital, but you’ve lost some blood.
 We need to get you to the hospital.”

-Emily nodded, her teeth chattering despite the blanket draped over her shoulders.
-The pain was a dull throb now, but the memory of the clown’s grin burned in her mind, its eyes glinting like they were alive.
+Emily nodded, her teeth chattering even with a blanket over her shoulders.
+The pain was a dull ache now, but she couldn’t stop thinking about the clown’s grin and its eyes that seemed almost alive.

-Clara and Ben were inside with the Wilsons, safe but shaken, their faces pale in the glow of the living room lamp.
-Emily’s shirt was soaked with blood, the fabric sticking to her skin, and she could still feel the statue’s presence, like a shadow clinging to her soul.
+Clara and Ben were inside with the Wilsons, safe but shaken, their faces pale in the light of the living room lamp.
+Emily’s shirt was soaked with blood, the fabric stuck to her skin, and she still felt the statue’s presence in her mind.

 The Harpers’ car screeched to a stop, its headlights cutting through the chaos.
 Margaret ran to the Wilsons’ house, her gown crumpled, her face streaked with tears.